 Trademarks and Service Marks - What's the Difference?

 Most businesses have some kind of identification that makes their business stand out, both for advertising purposes and for general business purposes.
-A business that creates such an identifier, with a name and logo, is creating a trademark or service mark.
+These identifiers are trademarks or service marks.

 What is a Trademark?

 A trademark is specifically a creation to identify a business product.
 A trademark can be any word, name, symbol, or device, or any combination which is used or intended to be used to identify and distinguish the goods of one company from those of others.
 In short, a trademark is a brand name.
 For example, a product which cleans windows might have "sparklebrite" and a sparkler as its trademark.
 The trademark may or may not include a logo (a graphic).